 The clubs that qualify directly for the third qualifying round of the main path (see Annex A) are seeded above the clubs eliminated from the second qualifying round of the UEFA Champions League (league path).
 A draw is held in accordance with the Club Competitions Committee principles for determining pairings.
 Seeded teams are drawn against unseeded teams.
 Clubs from the same association cannot be drawn against each other.

 No teams are seeded for the third qualifying round of the champions path.
 An open draw is held to determine pairings.

 For the play-offs, teams are seeded and drawn in accordance with the Club Competitions Committee principles for guaranteeing that eight clubs eliminated from the UEFA Champions League (champions path) are drawn against each other.
-The teams are seeded in the following four priorities (see):
+The teams are seeded in the following four priorities (see Annex A):

 Priority 1: The six teams that qualify directly for the play-offs via the domestic competitions.

 Priority 2: The six teams that enter the play-offs from the third qualifying round of the UEFA Champions League champions path.